revaxarts/disable-wordpress-core-update/readme.txt

 == Installation ==

-This plugin is only for WordPress 2.3 or later.
+This plugin is only for WordPress 2.3 and later.
 Earlier versions of WordPress did not have the core update notification system, therefore do not need this plugin.

 1. Unzip the ZIP file and drop the folder straight into your `wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.